 If a tooth needs to be removed, Dr. Briscoe will perform oral surgery in-house.
 He will also extract wisdom teeth, although in some cases, he may refer you to a colleague who specializes only in oral surgery.

 At all times, during any treatment, we will make sure that you are relaxed, comfortable, and as pain-free as possible.
 We will put you at ease before any work is done with nitrous oxide (“laughing gas”).
 We can also help any pre-visit anxiety with a mild oral sedative.
 You’re fully awake and aware, but the physical and mental anxiety will be reduced.

 Full Mouth Restoration

 If every or nearly every tooth in your mouth is cracked, crooked, or badly stained (or all of the above), then Dr. Briscoe can transform your smile in a full mouth restoration.
-Using any or all of the treatments described above, Dr. Briscoe can restore each and every tooth to health and attractiveness.
+Using any or all of the treatments described above, Dr. Briscoe can restore each and every tooth to healthy, appealing, and functional role.
 Take a look at our Smile Gallery to see what’s possible to transform a poor smile into a beautiful one.

 If you lost more than one or two teeth, or all of your teeth, Dr. Briscoe can fit you with well-fitted, well-functioning partial or full dentures.
 He will fit and place the dentures in-house, so he can personally manage the entire process to his satisfaction.

 If it is during office hours, contact us as soon as possible at 260-486-9950.
 We reserve time every day to treat immediate dental problems.
 It is our goal to get you comfortable in a timely manner.
 The necessary diagnostic procedures will be performed at this time.
 After the diagnosis has been determined, treatment may begin or a referral may be made.
 The best interest of each patient will determine the next step.
 If an emergency happens after office hours, you can talk to Dr. Briscoe in person at 260-705-3008.